Aurillac: Military

 Aurillac has long been a garrison town with the 139th Infantry Regiment, who are noted for their feats during the Battle of the Somme.
-They have a remarkable chronology and a cabinet of trophies were displayed in the Hall of Honour of the Departmental Military Delegation who have since moved, forgetting to preserve and safeguard this part of history.

 The military square is wide and airy and a feature of military architecture of the time.
 It is now known as the Zone of Peace and is now converted into a parking lot leaving a clear view of the 3 buildings that surround it.
 The entrance to the barracks was destroyed and replaced by a modern building.
 It houses administrative services, treasury, CABA, Mortgages, Cadastre etc. In the 1950s the old military buildings became the "Cité Administrative".

 The clock building is called so because of the great clock that adorns this building.
 It is also commonly called the House of unions and associations.
 Originally these buildings were the former Convent of the Visitation, built in 1682.
 The Convent was converted into a barracks for infantry in 1792 and occupied half of the buildings until 1922, hence the transformation of buildings to equestrian use.
 Today the Pierre-Mendès-France Cultural Centre occupies the premises including the Museum of Art and Archaeology, the County Conservatory of Music and Dance, the youth service activities of the town of Aurillac, and a crèche for children.
 The Stables were then used by the national stud established by Napoleon in 1806; a depot of stallions was created in Aurillac.
 At the Battle of Austerlitz Napoleon rode Cantal, a speckled gray horse which is visible in a painting in the Art and Archaeology Museum.
 When the National Stud moved the stables were transformed into an exhibition hall / gallery and a range of exhibitions is held every year including the Salon des Métiers d'Art d'Aurillac.